Biophotonics: Bioluminescence

-Bioluminescence differs from biofluorescence in that it is the natural production of light by chemical reactions within an organism, whereas biofluorescence and biophosphorescence are the absorption and reemission of light from the natural environment.
+Bioluminescence differs from biofluorescence in that it is the natural production of light by chemical reactions within an organism, whereas biofluorescence and biophosphorescence are the absorption and re-emission of light from the natural environment.

 Biophosphorescence

 Biophosphorescence is similar to biofluorescence in its requirement of light at specified wavelengths as a provider of excitation energy.
-The difference here lies in the relative stability of the energized electron.
-Unlike with biofluorescence, here the electron retains stability in the forbidden triplet state (unpaired spins), with a longer delay in emitting light resulting in the effect that it continues to “glow-in-the-dark” even long after the stimulating light source has been removed.
+It differs in the relative stability of the energized electron.
+Unlike with biofluorescence, the electron retains stability in the forbidden triplet state (unpaired spins), with a longer delay in emitting light, making it seem to continue to “glow-in-the-dark” even long after the stimulating light source has been removed.

 Biolasing

-A biolaser is when laser light is generated by or from within a living cell.
+A biolaser is a laser light generated by or from within a living cell.
 Imaging in biophotonics often relies on laser light, and integration with biological systems is seen as a promising route to enhancing sensing and imaging techniques.
 Biolasers, like any lasers, require three components: a gain medium, an optical feedback structure and a pump source.
 For the gain medium, a variety of naturally produced fluorescent proteins can be used in different laser structure.
 Enclosing an optical feedback structure in a cell has been demonstrated using cell vacuoles, as well as using fully enclosed laser systems such as dye doped polymer microspheres, or semiconductor nanodisks lasers.

 Light sources

-The predominantly used light sources are beam lights.
+The predominantly used light sources in biophotonics are beam lights.
 LEDs and superluminescent diodes also play an important role.
-Typical wavelengths used in biophotonics are between 600 nm (Visible) and 3000 nm (near IR).
+The wavelengths typically used in biophotonics are between 600 nm (visible) and 3000 nm (near IR).

 Lasers

-Lasers play an increasingly important role in biophotonics.
-Their unique intrinsic properties like precise wavelength selection, widest wavelength coverage, highest focusability and thus best spectral resolution, strong power densities and broad spectrum of excitation periods make them the most universal light tool for a wide spectrum of applications.
-As a consequence a variety of different laser technologies from a broad number of suppliers can be found in the market today.
+Lasers are an important light-based tool in biophotonics.
+They have several unique intrinsic properties which make suitable for a wide range of applications; for example, they have precise wavelength selection, wide wavelength coverage, high focusability (and thus high spectral resolution), strong power densities, and a broad spectrum of excitation periods.
+As a result, a variety of different laser technologies from a broad number of suppliers can be found in the market today.